Longstep Property Solutions Homes for Rent

 A new hospital campus near Downtown on the former Commercial Appeal site will modernize care in the Medical District.
 Combined with St. Jude and Methodist Le Bonheur, the district is rapidly becoming a dominant employment center.

-Two 74,000 sq ft Buc-ee's on either side of Memphis along I-40, each drawing millions annually.
-AAON, Hyosung, and Reconext are adding thousands of jobs.
+Two 74,000 sq ft Buc-ee's are under construction on either side of Memphis along I-40, in West Memphis and Gallaway, opening in 2027 and 2028.
+AAON, Hyosung, and Reconext are together adding well over a thousand jobs, with Hyosung's second 2025 expansion alone worth $157M and 240 jobs.
 The $150M+ Sheraton-to-Marriott renovation is underway downtown.

-Memphis didn't stumble into this moment.
-Its backbone was built over decades to move goods, people, and energy at continental scale.
+Built for scale, engineered for growth.
+Memphis did not stumble into this moment.
+Its backbone, the rail, the river, the runways, and TVA power, was built over decades to move goods, people, and energy at continental scale.
 That same backbone now powers the AI and tech economy.

 Thirteen million reasons to invest.

-Memphis welcomed 13.1 million visitors in 2024, generating $4.3 billion in direct spending and supporting over 28,000 local jobs — a visitor count already 6% above pre-pandemic levels.
-The tourism sector saves Memphis taxpayers over $1,000 per household annually in offsetting tax revenue.
-For short-term rental and long-term rental owners alike, this economic engine translates into sustained demand that few mid-sized U.S. markets can match.
+Memphis welcomed 13.1 million visitors in 2024, generating $4.3 billion in direct spending and supporting over 28,000 local jobs, a visitor count already 6% above pre-pandemic levels.
+For short-term and long-term owners alike, this economic engine translates into sustained demand few mid-sized U.S. markets can match.

 The numbers validate the thesis.
-Airbtics reports a typical Memphis short-term rental books 197 nights per year at a 54% median occupancy rate and a $131 average daily rate, generating roughly $25K per year on a median home price around $144K.
-Rentometer ranked Memphis the #4 Best Large Metro for Rental Yield in the United States; Realtor.com named it the #1 Affordable City Where Investors Are Buying Big.
-On the long-term side, one-bedrooms have grown 9% year over year to $1,160, and two-bedrooms are up 18% to $1,307 — a rare market where rents climb while most U.S. metros soften.
+Airbtics reports a typical Memphis short-term rental books around 197 nights per year at a 54% median occupancy rate and roughly a $150 average nightly rate, generating about $31K a year.
+Rentometer ranked Memphis the #4 Best Large Metro for Rental Yield in the United States, and a June 2026 Realtor.com report ranked it #1 for investor buyer share, with investors making up nearly a quarter of home purchases.
+On the long-term side, median asking rents sit near $900 for a one-bedroom and $1,000 for a two-bedroom, in a metro whose affordability keeps demand steady.

 A cultural renaissance is underway.

-The Memphis Brooks Museum is moving downtown to a campus designed by Pritzker Prize-winning firm Herzog & de Meuron.
-The 122,000 sq ft facility delivers 50% more gallery space, a 10,000 sq ft community courtyard, and a 50,000 sq ft rooftop sculpture garden with sweeping Mississippi River views.
+The Memphis Brooks Museum is moving downtown to a campus designed by Pritzker Prize-winning firm Herzog & de Meuron: 122,000 sq ft, 50% more gallery space, a community courtyard, and a 50,000 sq ft rooftop sculpture garden over the Mississippi.

 Metal Museum at Overton Park

-Founders Park opened October 2025 as a free outdoor campus with walking paths and the Legacy Terrace overlooking the assassination site.
-Spring 2026 brings the reimagined Legacy Experience — Dr. King's vision for nonviolence, poverty, housing, and gender equity.
+Founders Park opened October 2025 as a free outdoor campus with the Legacy Terrace overlooking the assassination site.
+Spring 2026 brings the reimagined Legacy Experience.

 Baron Von Opperbean

-An immersive adventure opening inside the former Mud Island River Museum — built by a team with NASA, Smithsonian, Disney, and Meow Wolf credentials.
-The first 8,000 sq ft phase launches with plans to expand to 33,000 sq ft through 2027.
+An immersive adventure inside the former Mud Island River Museum, built by a team with NASA, Smithsonian, Disney, and Meow Wolf credentials.
+The first 8,000 sq ft phase launches with plans to reach 33,000 sq ft by 2027.

 1,000+ combined years of institutions